nstepp/gfolding/src/gfolds.md

 ```

 This is the first place where things can get confusing, because it may not be
-immediately obvious why or how one would return this new type, especially when
+immediately obvious why or how one would return this new type (`d`), especially when
 it will later be combined with a `c` again.

 First, they don't *have* to be different.
 In many cases they will be the same.